How to Bounce Back from Study Setbacks - Turning Failure into Learning

 You failed a certification exam.
 Your TOEIC score dropped from last time.
 You committed to studying 2 hours daily but gave up after 3 days.
 These experiences are part of the journey for anyone who keeps learning.
 The problem is not the setback itself, but concluding afterward that you lack talent or are not cut out for it.

-According to research on "growth mindset" by Stanford psychologist Carol Dweck, people who believe abilities can be developed through effort view failure as a temporary state and adjust their strategies to try again.
+According to research on the growth mindset by Stanford psychologist Carol Dweck, people who believe abilities can be developed through effort view failure as a temporary state and adjust their strategies to try again.
 Those who believe abilities are fixed interpret failure as proof of their limitations and begin avoiding challenges.
 Resilience after setbacks is a matter of belief, not talent.
+Growth mindset books offer deeper insights.

 Analyzing the Cause of Your Setback